-There currently are no known quality measures related to timely fluid bolus for pediatric patients with severe sepsis or septic shock.
+At this time, there are no known quality measures related to the documentation of heart rate during fluid resuscitation for pediatric patients with severe sepsis or septic shock.
 New York State has enacted regulations to ensure that hospitals "have in place evidence-based protocols for the early recognition and treatment of patients with severe sepsis/septic shock that are based on generally accepted standards of care" (New York Codes, Rules, and Regulations, 2017).
 The regulations in New York exemplify an interest and desire of health agencies for quality measures related to the care and treatment of pediatric sepsis syndrome.